b3llydrum/trues_replay_device_files/README.md

 I did not write any of the Lua scripts or the replay.py file.

-I only wrote the run.py file to make running the terminal commands easier (nonexistant)
+run.py is a wrapper for the replay.py execution that I wrote to make life easier.

 If you'd like to learn more, check out TASVideos.org